Native two-qubit gates in fixed-coupling, fixed-frequency transmons beyond cross-resonance interaction: Abstract

 \section{Abstract}

 Fixed-frequency superconducting qubits demonstrate remarkable success as platforms for stable and scalable quantum computing.
 Cross-resonance gates have been the workhorse of fixed-coupling, fixed-frequency superconducting processors, leveraging the entanglement generated by driving one qubit resonantly with a neighbor's frequency to achieve high-fidelity, universal CNOTs.
 Here, we use on-resonant and off-resonant microwave drives to go beyond cross-resonance, realizing natively interesting two-qubit gates that are not equivalent to CNOTs.
-In particular, we implement and benchmark native ISWAP, SWAP, $\sqrt{\text{ISWAP}}$, and BSWAP gates.
+In particular, we implement and benchmark native iSWAP, SWAP, $\sqrt{\text{iSWAP}}$, and bSWAP gates; in fact any $SU(4)$ unitaries can be achieved using these techniques.
 Furthermore, we apply these techniques for an efficient construction of the B-gate: a perfect entangler from which any two-qubit gate can be reached in only two applications.
 We show these native two-qubit gates are better than their counterparts compiled from cross-resonance gates.
 We elucidate the resonance conditions required to drive each two-qubit gate and provide a novel frame tracking technique to implement them in Qiskit.